-Applicants who have earned a bachelor's degree or higher from an approved regionally accredited institution and who are eligible to return to the last institution attended will be considered for admission to graduate studies.
+Applicants who have earned a bachelor's degree or higher from an approved regionally accredited institution and who are eligible to return to the last institution attended will be considered for admission to University of Houston-Clear Lake.
 Admission to the university does not ensure admission to degree candidacy in an academic discipline and separate admission criteria must be met within each school.